 -

-ParkourGet MovingChallenge yourself to get from point A to point B in the most creative, entertaining, fastest, and most efficient way possible, without the help of equipment.
-Parkour is like urban gymnastics and lets you turn the entire world into your personal playground.
-In a non-competitive atmosphere, you’ll conquer natural and man-made obstacles by running, vaulting, jumping, climbing, and rolling.
-Improve balance, coordination, strength, spatial awareness, and flexibility through games, exercises, and drills.Spring 2025
+ParkourGet MovingChallenge yourself to get from point A to point B in the most creative, entertaining, fastest and most efficient way possible, without assisting equipment.
+Parkour is like urban gymnastics, and lets you turn the entire world into your personal playground.
+In a non-competitive atmosphere, you’ll conquer natural and man-made obstacles by running, vaulting, jumping, climbing and rolling.
+Improve balance, coordination, strength, spatial awareness, and flexibility through games, exercises, and drills.Fall 2025